 - Use a workload estimator to calculate student workload for your course.
 Undergraduate students should spend approximately 8-10 hours of total effort per week on each .5 credit course: this includes listening to lectures, doing reading and assignments, and studying for tests.
 Many have reported spending much more time on their remote courses.

 - Reduce lecture or instruction time accordingly when you add activities.

-- Use the Templates for Remote Teaching to assist with overall course organization.
+- Use the LEARN Course Templates to assist with building your course site and overall organization.

 Maintain a presence